Jaya2044/git-github/README.md

 # git-github
 lerning the github
-Hello good morming to everyone
+Hello good morning to everyone